Michael E. Busch: Legislative career

 Busch first got involved in politics at the urging of parents of his students.
 After winning election to the Maryland House of Delegates in 1986, Busch served on the Judiciary Committee, the Economic Matters Committee, which he later chaired, and as Chairman of the Anne Arundel County Delegation before being elected Speaker.
 Busch repeatedly won reelection in an evenly-split district and served alongside other delegates in District 30 from both the Republican Party and Democratic Party during his tenure in the House.
 As Speaker, he had significant influence over matters in the House and in state government overall.
 He served through 5 governors and alongside his counterpart in the state senate, long-time President of the Maryland Senate Mike Miller.

 At the beginning of the 2003 session of the Maryland Legislature, Busch was elected Speaker of the House by his colleagues in the Maryland House of Delegates.
 He became the longest-serving Speaker in Maryland history.

 Busch was known for his interest in the areas of healthcare, education, and economic development.
 During the 2007 legislative session, he sponsored a bill with other members of the leadership titled the Children and Working Families Healthcare Act of 2007, which proposed to provide health care access to 250,000 Marylanders and all children in the state.

 Democrats held a supermajority in the House throughout Busch's terms in office.
 Busch successfully leveraged his party's majority to advance his legislative goals over the objections of Republican Governors Larry Hogan and Bob Ehrlich.
 The House overrode a number of vetoes by both aforementioned governors during Busch's time as Speaker.
-Some significant veto overrides include raising the state's minimum wage, twice, restoring voting rights to felons, closing a hotel sales tax loophole, increasing funding for performing arts, and creating a new Public Service Commission.
+Some significant veto overrides included raising the state's minimum wage, twice, restoring voting rights to felons, closing a hotel sales tax loophole, increasing funding for performing arts, and disbanding the existing Maryland Public Service Commission and creating a process to appoint new commissioners.

 Busch had significant knowledge of procedural rules of the House and occasionally maneuvered to block efforts by the minority party to advance legislation outside the normal committee process.
 Notably, in 2015 Busch blocked an attempt by Republicans to put forward legislation to ban gay marriage in the state by ending the day's session abruptly in a rare move.

 Speaker Busch was also instrumental in the passage of LGBTQ+ supportive legislation in Maryland.
 He rallied his caucus to support legislation allowing visitation rights for unmarried partners before gay marriage was legalized in the state.
 He also led the fight to legalize gay marriage in the state before other key lawmakers supported the measure.
 His first attempts to pass the legislation failed, however in 2012 he was successful in leading his caucus to pass legislation legalizing same-sex marriage.
 The legislation was forced to a ballot referendum in the 2012 general election.
 The ballot referendum, known as Question 6, passed.